Paulo de Carvalho

 Paulo de Carvalho (born 15 May 1947) is a Portuguese singer.

 Career

 Carvalho co-founded the band The Sheiks in 1965.
 He sang and played the drums.
-He also played an instrumental role, either as a founder or a guest, of many other important Portuguese bands of the 1960s, among them bands such as Fluido, Banda 4 and Thilo's Combo.
-The Sheiks was Portugals answer to the Beatles.
+He also played an instrumental role, either as a founder or a guest, of many other important Portuguese bands of the 1960s, among them Fluido, Banda 4 and Thilo's Combo.
+The Sheiks was Portugal's answer to The Beatles.
 During the 1960s Portugal was ruled by an authoritarian dictatorship.
 This band came as a result of the climate in Portugal and captured the national mood.
 The people wanted the brightness of the Beatles sound and the Sheiks provided.
 The band sang songs such as Summertime, Missing You and Tell Me Bird.
 Though the band eventually broke up and Carvalho moved into contemporary Fado, the Sheiks have regrouped and performed in recent years.